-The following guide will show you how to get out of high credit card debt in 2019.
-Learn multiple options and choose the plan that best suits you.
+You are about to learn one of the best ways to get out of high credit card debt in 2019 (for consumers that can’t afford to pay it “in full” due to low or no income and bad credit).
 The information is provided by Paul J Paquin, the CEO at Golden Financial Services.

 Table of Contents: (here’s what you’ll see inside this post)